 Eye-catching merchandising is always an important factor in the design of a store, but a great retail design includes unique and memorable product presentation.

-Retailers that have taken the time to learn exactly what their customer want to buy, how to appeal to them, and where in a store they would look for it can really make the most of every product display in-store.
+Retailers that have taken the time to learn exactly what their customers want to buy, how to appeal to them and where in a store they would look for it can really make the most of every product display in-store.

 8. Flexibility and seasonality

 One of the biggest challenges for retailers is flexibility within a store.